George Shelvey

-George Shelvey (born 22 April 2001) is an English professional footballer who plays for Nottingham Forest, as a goalkeeper.
+George William Shelvey (born 22 April 2001) is an English professional footballer who plays as a goalkeeper for Gateshead.

 Career

-Shelvey began his career with Nottingham Forest, moving on loan to Truro City in February 2020, making 2 league appearances.
+Born in Nottingham, Shelvey began his career with Nottingham Forest, moving on loan to Truro City in February 2020, making 2 league appearances.
 He moved on loan to Wealdstone in April 2021.
 He moved on loan to Mansfield Town in June 2021.
 On 6 January 2022, Shelvey's loan with Mansfield was terminated early.
+On 16 May 2023, Shelvey signed a one-year extension with Forest to keep him at the club until the summer of 2024.

+In February 2024 he signed for League of Ireland Premier Division club Dundalk.
+On 6 May 2024, he was sent off after the final whistle for abusing a match official with an anti-Irish slur after a 2–1 loss to Drogheda United, subsequently receiving a 10-game ban for breach of the FAI regulations on racism/discrimination.
+On 29 May, the club announced that Shelvey had left the club by mutual agreement.

+In January 2025 he signed for Gateshead.